-The most unusual sight for us was when we quite unexpectedly came face to face with a horse.
+The most unusual sight: we quite unexpectedly came face to face with a horse.
 He was walking with purpose down the middle of the road.
-We knew that this was a bad situation and we were not equipped to handle it, so we finally located a stranger who knew the animal.
+We knew that this was a bad situation and, not equipped to handle it, we finally located a stranger who knew the animal.
 The three of us spent the whole morning on foot tracking the horse through the fields and up driveways.
 Finally he ran into a fenced-in area, where a bucket of oats convinced him to surrender.

 Months later, as we began our walk, we encountered a very large bull walking down the middle of the road.
 He did not seem interested in us and we decided not to engage him.
 However, we knew his owner, so it just took a phone call to end his dream of freedom.